 In 2002, he was elected Senator for the Federal District, with an eight-year mandate.
 He was designated Minister of Education in 2003, the first year of Luiz Inacio Lula da Silva’s presidential term.
 Back at the Federal Senate in 2004, he was elected Chairman of the Senate External Relations Committee.
 From January 2005 to December 2006 he headed the Senate Human Rights Committee.
 From January 2007 to January 2009 he was Chairman of the Senate Education, Sports and Culture Committee.

 In 2006, he was a candidate for the presidency of Brazil, presenting a concrete proposal for a revolution in the Brazilian education system.
 In 2010, he was re-elected Senator for another eight-year mandate.
-Presently, he is Vice-Chairman of the Senate External Relations Committee and Chairman of the Special Subcommittee for the 2012 Rio+20 summit.
+Presently, he is President of the Permanent Sub-Committee on Structural and Long-term Issues Related to the Brazilian Economy.
 He is an advisor on UNDP’s Panel for the Human Development Report and a member of the Royal Academy of Sciences, Letter and Fine Arts of Belgium.
 He is the author of several books published in Brazil and abroad, including The End of Economics, The Gold Curtain, and Abolishing Poverty.